SalesforceCommerceCloud/sfcc-ci/README.md

 `add(instance, cartridgename, position, target, siteid, verbose, token, callback)`

-Allows to add a cartridge to the cartridge path for a given site at a specific positions
+Allows to add a cartridge to the cartridge path for a given site at a specific position.

 Param         | Type        | Description
 ------------- | ------------| --------------------------------